k3po/k3po/SPEC.md

 header with a value `0`.

 ### Request Headers
+The HTTP `X-Next-Protocol` header value for an HTTPXE request SHOULD be `httpxe/1.1`.
+If the client HTTP runtime cannot specify such an HTTP header, then the `.knp` query parameter MUST be present with with value `httpxe/1.1`.

+**Note** for backwards compatibility, the next protocol may be inferred when neither `X-Next-Protocol` header nor `.knp` query parameter are present.
+Clients relying on such inference are _not_ considered compliant with this specification.

 The HTTP content-type for an HTTPXE request MUST be `application/x-message-http`.
 This MUST either specified using the `Content-Type` header, or the `Content-Type` MUST be omitted and the HTTP content-type MUST be specified in the value of the `.kct` query parameter instead.